10 Red Flags When Hiring a Software Development Company

 Hiring the wrong software development company is one of the most expensive mistakes a founder can make.
 It is not just the money — it is the 6-12 months of lost time, the codebase that needs to be thrown away, and the demoralization of starting over.

-The frustrating part is that most of these failures were avoidable.
-The warning signs were there during the sales process, the proposal review, or the first few weeks of engagement.
-Founders just did not know what to look for.
+The research is clear: 70% of projects fail due to poor requirements gathering, lack of executive sponsorship, and misalignment (PMI 2024).
+Only 34% of organizations deliver projects on time (Wellingtone 2024).
+Most of these failures were avoidable — the warning signs were there during the sales process, the proposal review, or the first few weeks of engagement.

 Here are 10 red flags when hiring a dev company that should make you pause, ask harder questions, or walk away entirely.